 According to with K.Sasada work, we can expect another major update on Ruby 2.2 GC which among other things, will introduce incremental GC algorithm into major GC to reduce long pause time (RincGC: Restricted Incremental GC algorithms).

-The garbage collector in Ruby 2.1 introduced the Generational GC, using Mark & Sweep algorithm to maintain the Ruby heap classifying objects in two categories (generations).
+The garbage collector in Ruby 2.1 introduced the Generational GC, using Mark & Sweep algorithm to maintain the Ruby heap classifying objects into two categories (generations).

 This technique treats new objects differently than older ones.
 A new (young) object is one that has just been created by your program.
 An old object (also referenced as a mature object) is one that will continue to be used by your program.